David Marventano, Chair

 Reverend Hayward became the sixth Pastor at Westminster Presbyterian Church in October 2004.
 Before coming to Westminster, Reverend Hayward served churches in Texas and Iowa.
 He has served as Moderator of the National Capital Presbytery and as the Chair of its Committee on Ministry.

-Cheryl Johnson is the Director of Government Relations, Smithsonian Institution.
+Cheryl Johnson was recently named by Speaker Nancy Pelosi as the Clerk of the U.S. House of Representatives.
+Previously Ms. Johnson served as the Director of Government Relations, Smithsonian Institution.
 Previously, Ms. Johnson served as chief of staff to Lonnie Bunch, the founding director of the Smithsonian’s National Museum of African American History and Culture.
 Before joining the Smithsonian, Ms. Johnson was the chief education and investigative counsel for the Committee on Education and the Workforce in the U.S. House of Representatives.

 Principal, Government Affairs Deputy for American Airlines